 I advise you to use the roughing gouge since it turns an irregular workpiece into a round shape.
 Keep practicing while you hold the tool on the tool rest.
 The other hand has to be on the blade and the other on the handle.
 Keep your elbows in and braced against your body.
 That gives you control over the lathe.

 Lathe machines for different projects such as cutting, drilling, and boring.
 Select a lathe suitable for your project.
-You need to pay attention to the lathe’s specifications, including the bed length, motor, speed, weight, and composition.
+You must pay attention to the lathe’s specifications, including the bed length, motor, speed, weight, and composition.
 Choose the task you are starting with.

 Slide the carriage depending on your preference.
 Set the cutting tool.
 Bear in mind that multiple cutting tools run different operations.
 The material on the surface of the mounted stock has to be removed.
 When you finish running the lathe tool, the workpiece moves towards the shape of your choice.

-Keep the 90 degree angle for turning.
+Keep the 90-degree angle for turning.
 When moving the tailstock into position, use the tailstock wheel.
-The stock has to be above the spindle of the headstock and inside the spur center.
+The stock must be above the headstock’s spindle and inside the spur center.
 The lathe stock has to be tight.
 It does not have to fly back at you because that will cause injuries.

-The amount of resistance given when you move your tool-bit into the wood shows you the right speed.
+I advise the use of a high-quality tool-bit.
+The resistance when you move your tool-bit into the wood shows you the right speed.
 Cover all directions when you are driving into the stock.
-I advise the use of a high-quality tool-bit.
-You have to square the stock before cutting and cut the wood material to the desired length.
+You have to square the stock before cutting and cutting the wood material to the desired length.
 Mark the center of each wood material and choose the chisel for the operation.

 Lubricate the lathe

 Before you start operating the lathe, it has to be well-lubricated.
-That makes the machine run effectively and maintain accuracy.
 The lubricants have to be at proper levels.
+That makes the machine run effectively and maintains accuracy.
 Use the manual for guidance.